 Check if you can get a grant from the Scottish Welfare Fund

 If you are on a low income, you could get a grant from the Scottish Welfare Fund.
 This could be because you’ve had a crisis of some kind, and you need money to pay for essentials like food or bills.
 This is called a crisis grant.

 You could also get help to live independently in the community or to ease exceptional pressure on your family.
 For example, you might need help to buy furniture or white goods for a new home after a period of time being homeless or setting up home after a relationship has broken down.
 This type of grant is called a community care grant.

 Crisis grants and community care grants are grants, not loans, so they don’t have to be repaid.
 The grants are discretionary though so your council may not be able to give you one, for example, if it has already paid out a lot of grants and its budget is running low.
 Whether you get a grant or not may depend on the level of priority that the council gives to your application.

 The Scottish Welfare Fund is a Scotland wide scheme which is administered by local councils.
-You’ll need to apply to your local council.
-Find details of your local council on the mygov.scot website.
+You'll need to apply to your local council.
+Find details about the Scottish Welfare Fund and your local council websites on mygov.scot.

 Get a discretionary housing payment to help pay your rent

 If you get Housing Benefit or the housing costs part of Universal Credit and still can’t afford your rent, you could apply for a discretionary housing payment (DHP).